 Mr. McGrath has an Associate's degree in General Concentration at Bunker Hill Community College and is currently working on a Bachelor's at UMass Boston.
 With a strong focus on the Spanish Language, he attended summer courses at Menendez Pelayo International University in Santander, Spain.

 Amy M. Wax has been exclusively practicing immigration law since 2000 and was an adjunct clinical faculty for the Immigration Clinic at Boston College Law School for 10 years.
 Attorney Wax was the sole attorney at the Committee on Refugees from El Salvador for several years and also worked as a staff attorney at Catholic Charities.
-She is currently vice chair on the board of directors of Project Citizenship.
+She was previously vice chair on the board of directors of Project Citizenship and currently services on the Advisors and Ambassadors board.

 Attorney Wax handles all types of immigration cases, including family based petitions, consular processing, deportation, NACARA, asylum, naturalization and applications for relief for victims of domestic violence.
 She is fluent in Spanish and Portuguese and frequently gives presentations to the Spanish and Portuguese speaking communities.
 She also taught several years for Massachusetts Continuing Legal Education.
 She holds a J.D. from Boston College Law School and a B.A. in psychology and Spanish from Tufts University.